ayonious/C-Code-Beautifier/README.md

 # Beautify/format your C/C++ code

-## Build instructions: (optional step for those who wants some action building executables themselves :) you can skip this step and directly move to 'running instructions' stage
+## Build instructions:

+This is an optional step for those who wants some action building executables themselves :) you can skip this step and directly move to 'running instructions' stage
 ```
 cd src
 g++ Main.cpp parselib.cpp tokenlib.cpp -o c-code-beautifier